- Experienced & Award-Winning Representation

 In California, statutes were specifically created to provide the decedent’s successors in interest and dependents with an avenue to recover for the losses they personally suffered as a result of the decedent’s death.
 There are many damages that may arise from wrongful death claims, including:

 - Damages for the loss of love, companionship, comfort, consortium, protection, society, and moral support;

 - Damages which reflect the financial benefit such as wages the survivors were receiving from decedent and those reasonably expected in the future;

 - The loss of gifts or benefits the individual would have expected to receive; and

-Wrongful death cases can come about for many different reasons, including vehicle accidents, bicycle accidents, medical malpractice, elder abuse, defective products, dangerous conditions or construction accidents.
+Wrongful death cases can come about for many different reasons, including car accidents, trucking accidents, bicycle accidents, medical malpractice, elder abuse, defective products, dangerous conditions or construction accidents.
 However, all the claims arise from the fact someone’s negligence or intentional act is responsible for a death.

 The sudden loss of a family member or loved one can be too much to bear, particularly when caused by another’s wrongful acts.
-The complex statute of limitation laws, in conjunction with the fact multiple parties are often involved, make it very important to contact an experienced wrongful death lawyer who can analyze the specific individuals that are entitled to bring a claim and help you navigate the legal system, and aggressively advocate for you to recover the damages you deserve.
+The complex statute of limitation laws, in conjunction with the fact multiple parties are often involved, make it very important to contact an experienced wrongful death lawyer.
+That attorney can analyze the specific individuals that you are entitled to bring a claim against, help you navigate the legal system, and aggressively advocate for you to recover the damages you deserve.

-For a free and confidential consultation with an experienced attorney, please call us directly at (866) 338-7079, or click here to submit your inquiry online.
+For a free and confidential consultation with an experienced San Diego wrongful death attorney, please call us directly at (866) 338-7079, or click here to submit your inquiry online.